-Setting the Corporate Time Zone should be done before user begin to work with the system in production.
-If it is done after users have begun to use the system, you have to get all users to log out of the system before enabling the Corporate Time Zone.
+Note: You should set the Corporate Time Zone before users start working with the system in production.
+If you wait until after users have begun to use the system, they will have to log out before you can enable the Corporate Time Zone.

-To set the Corporate Time Zone, use the following steps:
+Use the following procedure to set the Corporate Time Zone:

-- 1. Log into Aras Innovator as an Administrator - 2.
-From the TOC, select Administration --> Variables - 3.
-From the main toolbar, select Create a New Item.
+- 1. Log into Aras Innovator as an Administrator. - 2.
+From the TOC, select Administration --> Variables.
+The following menu appears: